Multi-resolution Super Learner for Voxel-wise Classification of Prostate Cancer Using Multi-parametric MRI: Discussion

 \section{Discussion}

-We propose a novel classification algorithm for the voxel-wise detection and grading of PCa using mpMRI data.
+We propose a novel classification algorithm for the voxel-wise detection and grading of PCa using high-resolution mpMRI data.
 The main feature of the algorithm is the multi-resolution modeling strategy, which accounts for regional heterogeneity in the mpMRI data by averaging over global and local classifiers trained at different resolutions via super learner.
 This multi-resolution modeling strategy provides a flexible and easily implementable approach to capturing both global and local features of mpMRI, addressing limitations of the Bayesian hierarchical models recently proposed for voxel-wise classification of binary PCa status.
-We also propose to conduct spatial Gaussian kernel smoothing to further reduce noise in the presence of strong between-voxel correlation, considering its promising performance and computational efficiency compared to the Bayesian spatial models \cite{jin2020}.
-Different from the Bayesian hierarchical modeling framework, our proposed algorithm can implement any classifiers, including the black-box machine learning algorithms, as the base learners.
-We have demonstrated the advantages of our algorithm over the conventional classification methods such as GLM, QDA and RF on synthetic and real patient data.
-Additionally, our algorithm can combine multiple types of classifiers, which has the potential to further improve classification, thus providing a flexible modeling framework that can be continuously enhanced and updated.
+We have demonstrated the advantages of our algorithm over the conventional classification methods such as GLM, QDA and RF on both synthetic mpMRI datasets and our motivating patient data.
+The proposed algorithm provides a flexible modeling framework where any classifier, including the black-box machine learning algorithms, can be implemented as the base learners.
+This indicates that the algorithm can combine multiple types of classifiers to further improve classification, and can be continuously enhanced and updated once more powerful algorithms become available.
+We believe that in practice the resulting PCa classifiers can help provide a better guidance for PCa diagnosis and decisions for appropriate treatment.
+The proposed multi-resolution modeling approach can also be applied to other types of imaging data to capture the potential local, heterogeneous features that differ from the global, homogeneous patterns in the images.

-An important feature of our proposed algorithm is the easy extension to more complex classification problems.
-As an illustration, we extended the algorithm to classification of the ordinal clinical significance of PCa.
+An important feature of the proposed method is that it can be extended to deal with more complex classification problems.
+As an illustration, we extended the binary classification algorithm to classify the ordinal clinical significance of PCa based on Gleason grading system.
 Improvements in detecting clinically significant PCa were shown by both simulations and application to real patient data, which means that potentially enhanced guidance for clinical treatment can be achieved.
 We propose to use weighted likelihood for the stage-two model in our algorithm to improve classification of the less prevalent cancer categories.
 Depending on the primary goal, the weights can be adjusted to enhance detection of some specific cancer categories.